StephanUllmann/game-of-life/README.md

 - `reset(seed)`: Reset to specified pattern
 - `clear()`: Remove all cells
 - `toggleLargePaint()`: Switch between normal and large painting mode

-## Implementation Details

-The Game of Life implementation:

-- Uses a canvas element for efficient rendering
-- Stores cells in a Map for fast access
-- Implements standard Conway's Game of Life rules
-- Supports interactive cell painting
-- Centers patterns on the canvas automatically
-- Provides responsive resizing

 ## Browser Support